bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Inv message (one of the P2P messages that transmits inventories)

+  Key index
+    An index number used in the HD wallet formula to generate child keys from a parent key.

+  Key pair
+    A private key and its derived public key.

+  Label
+    The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated).

+  Leaf certificate
+    The end-node in a certificate chain; in the payment protocol, it is the certificate belonging to the receiver of satoshis.

   Locktime
   nLockTime
     Part of a transaction which indicates the earliest time or earliest block when that transaction may be added to the block chain.